pranaysingla/Data-Analytics-Nanodegree-Projects/README.md

 In this project, I'm analyzing local and global temperature data and compare the temperature trends where I live to overall global temperature trends.
 Created visualizations and prepared a write up describing the similarities and differences between global temperature trends and temperature trends.

+### Project 2
+### Investigating movie dataset

+Conduct data analysis on movie dataset.
+Used pandas and NumPy to answer the following questions: